tylerneylon/math/thought1/thought1.md

 One example is the idea that a trip from your apartment in Manhattan to Penn Station takes 20 minutes.
-This is a simple idea that, in practice, may often be true.
+This is a simple idea that, in practice, may often help you get to Penn Station at a desired moment.
-But there are many factors that may need to be taken into consideration to make this idea more accurate.
+But there are many factors that, when taken into consideration, would make this idea more accurate.
 Traffic is worse during rush hour.
 If the subway is not running normally, you may need to find an alternative route.
 The availability of trains and cars decreases on weekends.